Non-breaking changes

 Strictly speaking, one value may stop being comparable to another value in this scenario.
 However, this is both a rare edge case and fits under the standard rule where changes which simply let users delete now-defunct code are allowed.

-Mostly, anyway—see Appendix C: On Variance in TypeScript – Higher-order type operations below for a discussion of how the in
+Mostly, anyway—see Appendix C: On Variance in TypeScript – Higher-order type operations for a discussion of how the in

 operator (or similar operations discriminating between unions) makes this cause breakage in some cases.
 These are rare enough, and easily-enough solved, that the rule remains workable.